Ilan Marek: Biography

 He studied at the University Pierre et Marie Curie in Paris (BsC 1983 and obtained his MsC in chemistry in 1986 and his PhD under the supervision of Prof. Jean Normant in December 1988).
 He then spent a year at the Catholic University of Louvain, Belgium, for a postdoctoral stay with Professor Leon Ghosez (1989).
-He was recruited at the CNRS (Centre National de la Recherche Scientifique) in 1990 at the University Pierre et Marie Curie in Paris, received his habilitation in 1995 and moved in September 1997 to the Technion - Israel Institute of Technology as an Assistant Professor.
-He was promoted to Associate Professor in 2000 and Professor in 2004.
+He was recruited at the CNRS (Centre National de la Recherche Scientifique) in 1990 at the University Pierre et Marie Curie in Paris, received his habilitation in 1995 and moved in September 1997 to the Technion - Israel Institute of Technology as an assistant professor.
+He was promoted to associate professor in 2000 and professor in 2004.
 Since 2005, he holds the Sir Michael and Lady Sobell Academic Chair.
-He has been Visiting Professor at Tokyo University Institute of Technology (Japan), the University of Montreal (2006, Canada), the University of Strasbourg (France), the University of Paris-Descartes (2010, France), the California Institute of Technology (Caltech, United States), the University of Montpellier (2011, France),Taïwan Science Council (2011) the University of Osaka Prefecture (2015, Japan), Wilhems-University Munster, (2015, Germany) and Taïwan National Council (2017).
+He has been Visiting Professor at Tokyo University Institute of Technology (Japan), the University of Montreal (Canada), the University of Strasbourg (France), the University of Paris-Descartes (France), the California Institute of Technology (Caltech, United States), the University of Montpellier (France), Taïwan Science Council, the University of Osaka Prefecture (Japan), Wilhems-University Munster, (Germany), Taïwan National Council, University of Ottawa, (Canada).